Celebrating the von Trapp musicians who inspired the musical The Sound of Music

 Q: Was the "Baron and Captain" really a Baron and Captain?

 A: Yes.
-Baron Captain Georg von Trapp was born as a "Ritter" (Knight) with the "von" title, a hereditary title inherited his father Captain August Ritter von Trapp.
+Baron Captain Georg von Trapp was born as a Ritter (meaning Knight) with the 'von' title, a hereditary title inherited his father Captain August Ritter von Trapp.
 Georg followed his father into the navy and earned distinction in his own right.
 Notably, during WWI, he became a submarine captain in the Austro-Hungarian Navy.
-In recognition of Georg's service and the triumphant sinking of the Léon Gambetta he was elevated to "Baron" in 1915.
-His title became official in 1924.
+In recognition of Georg's exemplary service, he was later elevated to Baron.
 Learn more about the real Captain.

 FAMILY: Frequently Asked Questions